Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 - Actalis is made aware that the Certificate was not issued in accordance with this CPS (*);
 - Actalis determines or is made aware that any of the information appearing in the Certificate is inaccurate (*);
 - Actalis’ right to issue Certificates under the [SMBR] expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
-- revocation is required by this CP and/or the referenced CPS; or
+- revocation is required by this CPS; or
 - Actalis CA is made aware of a demonstrated or proven method that exposes the Subscriber’s Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.

 In the cases marked with an asterisk (*), the Subscriber **must** promptly request revocation of their certificate as soon as they become aware of the circumstance.